EEStor: Patent description and claims

-EEStor reports a large relative permittivity (19818) at an unusually high electric field strength of 350 MV/m, giving 104 J/cm3 (103 Wh/L) in the dielectric.
+EEStor reports a large relative permittivity (19818) at an unusually high electric field strength of 350 MV/m, giving 104 J/cm3 (103 W⋅h/L) in the dielectric.
 Voltage independence of permittivity was claimed up to 500 V/μm to within 0.25% of low voltage measurements.
-Variation in permittivity at a single voltage for 10 different components was claimed by measurements in the patent to be less than +/- 0.15%.
+Variation in permittivity at a single voltage for 10 different components was claimed by measurements in the patent to be less than ±0.15%.
 If true, their capacitors store at least 30 times more energy per volume than (other) cutting-edge methods such as nanotube designs by Dr Schindall at M.I.T., Dr. Ducharme's plastics research, and breakthrough ceramics discussed by Dr. Cann.
 Northrop Grumman and BASF have also filed patents with similar theoretical energy density claims.

 The EEStor patents cite a journal article and a Philips Corporation patent as exact descriptions of its "calcined composition-modified barium titanate powder."
-The Philips patent describes "doped barium-calcium-zirconium-titanate" (CMBT) and reports a permittivity of up to 33,500 at 1.8 V/μm, but does not report the permittivity at high electric fields such as the 350 V/μm EEStor claims.
-EEStor coats its 0.64 micrometer (average size) CMBT particles with 10 nm aluminum oxide (6% by volume) and immerses them in 6% PET plastic by volume, giving 88% CMBT.
-The patent claims the aluminum oxide coating and PET matrix reduce the net permittivity to 88% of the CMBT permittivity.
-The Philips patent did not use either aluminum oxide or PET.
-The dielectric in solution is screen-printed and dried in 10 μm layers, alternating with 1 μm aluminum plates (used to apply the working 3500 V).

 EEStor's US patent 7033406 mentions aluminum oxide and calcium magnesium aluminosilicate glass as coatings, although their subsequent US patent 7466536 mentions only aluminum oxide.
-Nickel was mentioned in the earlier US patent as the electrode but the later patent uses 1 μm aluminum plates as a less expensive alternative.
-According to the patents, both changes were made possible by selecting the PET matrix because it is pliable enough to fill voids at only 180 °C.

 EEStor's latest (2016) US patent WO2016094310 mentions a polymer matrix which can include epoxy and ceramic powders including composition modified barium titanate (CMBT).
 The patent also mentions a layer thickness of 0.1 microns to 100 microns.
 It also indicates the CMBT particle density in the polymer matrix can be up to 95%.
 Phase 4 and Phase 5 testing reports used an epoxy/CMBT solution.
 More recent testing reports from March 2017 are showing samples with CMBT ratios of over 80% and in that same report EEStor mentions plans for near term samples with thickness of 70 microns with plans for greater levels of densification with near complete densification.
-A targeted near term goal of 110 Wh/L energy density 70 micron layer is in development currently.
+A targeted near term goal of 110 W⋅h/L energy density 70 micron layer is in development currently.